 It is definitely hot outside which means the sun is beaming and harmful UV rays are pouring down on you and your kids.
 It’s important to begin practicing sun safety with your kids at a young age because of irreversible UV damage.
 Not only will skin problems arise and stay, so will eyesight problems.
 To keep your kids safe in the sun for the remainder of the summer remember these tips:

-Use Sunscreen: Always lather your child with sunscreen SPF 30 or higher 15 to 30 minutes prior to sun exposure, then reapply every 2 hours after activity.
+Sunglasses are not the only source of protection for your children.
+Sunscreen is crucial, especially during the summer months when children spend more time outside.
+Always lather your child with sunscreen SPF 30 or higher 15 to 30 minutes prior to sun exposure, then reapply every 2 hours after activity.